zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all categories created for him by accessing the route described below.
+The admin can visualize all categories created by accessing the route below.

 Route: *`GET "/api/v1/admin/shop-categories"`*

 # Admin Shop Group

-When logged in, the admin can access information about the shop, it allows him to create, update, show and list your groups.
+When logged in, the admin can access information about the shop.
+This access allows him to create, update, show and list shop groups.

 ## Create